 | Related: 5 Ways to Inspire Teens and Tweens to Hike |

 This hike is technically part of Griffith Park’s vast trail system.
-The Bronson Caves are a very quick, stroller-friendly .5 mile hike up an easy trail.
+What makes this one of the best hikes in Los Angeles is that the Bronson Caves are a very quick, stroller-friendly half mile hike up an easy trail.
 When you reach the caves, a popular LA filming location, spend some time playing hide and seek, or just set your junior explorer free in the large grassy field.

 Trailhead address: 3200 Canyon Dr, Los Angeles, CA 90068

 Lake Hollywood is an easy, stroller-friendly trail surrounded by trees and deer, turtle, ducks, and other amazing discoveries!
-A 3.5 mile loop with only a total elevation gain of 100 feet, makes it the perfect stroller friendly hike.
+A 3.5 mile loop with only a total elevation gain of 100 feet, makes it perfect for any family looking to go hiking in Los Angeles.

 Trailhead address: 6398 Weidlake Drive, Los Angeles, CA 90068

-A quick 30 minute journey north of Los Angeles is Malibu Creek State Park, considered the crown jewel of the Santa Monica Mountains and full of kid-friendly hikes.
+A quick 30 minute journey north of Los Angeles, when it comes to hiking in Los Angeles Malibu Creek State Park is considered the crown jewel of the Santa Monica Mountains and full of kid-friendly hikes.
 Much of the area is oak savannah, complete with gently sloping grassland, valley oak trees, and wildflowers.
 There is a $12 fee for parking at the lot, but there are also two designated state park parking lots available for free .2 miles away from the Park’s entrance, on Mulholland Drive.

 Trailhead address: 1925 Las Virgenes Rd, Calabasas, CA 91302